tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ### Redeemer

-Undead you summon release holy energy bursts as they drop to 0 hp, dealing a small amount of damage to each enemy engaged with them.
+Undead you summon release radiant energy bursts as they drop to 0 hp, dealing a small amount of damage to each enemy engaged with them.

 Mooks you summon deal radiant damage equal to your Charisma modifier (double your Charisma modifier at 5th level; triple it at 8th level).